Jamia T. Richmond

 Jamia Thomas-Richmond obtained a Doctorate of Philosophy in Education with a specialization in Exceptional Student Education from the University of Central Florida in the spring of 2004.
 She has developed research interests around areas that can positively and significantly impact the quality of life of people of diverse cultural backgrounds.
 Consequently, her research has focused on working with culturally diverse exceptional students and their families.
 Others areas of interest include parental involvement in education, collaboration among teachers and families, and recruitment and retention of minority students in teacher education programs.

 In 2008, Dr. Jamia Thomas-Richmond launched a business, Richmond Educational Center for Exceptional Students and Supports (R.E.C.E.S.S.), which focused on meeting the needs of exceptional students, their families, and the schools in which they are served.
-Currently, Dr. Richmond is an Associate Dean and Professor of Special Education in the Spadoni College of Education and Social Sciences at Coastal Carolina University, in charge of Academic Affairs and Student Engagement.
+Currently, Dr. Richmond is the interim dean and professor of special education in the Spadoni College of Education and Social Sciences at Coastal Carolina University (CCU).
 Additionally, she serves as the CREATE director for CCU and the International Programs Liaison for the College of Education and Social Sciences.

 I have three wonderful children.